CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** NIC Teaming Architecture **

 There are several architectures in which NIC teaming can be used.
 With switch-independent teaming, the switch does not know about team affiliation, but the NICs may or may not be connected to different switches.
 In switch-dependent teaming, where the entire team has to hang on the same physical switch, network cards and switches are configured for teaming.
-This can be done statically (a feature typically supported by server-enabled switches) or dynamically negotiated through the IEEE 802.1ax (Link Aggregation Control Protocol) protocol.
+This can be done statically (a feature that is typically supported by server-enabled switches) or dynamically negotiated over the IEEE 802.1ax (Link Aggregation Control Protocol) protocol.

 ** Traffic distribution algorithms **